 Introduction to Lua for loop

-In Lua script for loop is one of the features and it is one of the conditional loop structure for initializing or declaring the values to the variables which depends upon both user or customized and predefined variables, check the conditions by using some conditional operators, increment or decrement the variables with satisfied the boolean conditions if the loop is satisfied their conditions it will execute the other statements that is if a boolean condition is true else if the condition is false it will terminate the loop so that the for loop is the repetition loop control structure which depends upon the user condition mentioned in the loop statement.
+In Lua script for loop is one of the features.
+It is one of the conditional loop structures for initializing or declaring the values to the variables, which depends upon both user or customized and predefined variables; check the conditions by using some conditional operators, increment or decrement the variables with satisfy the boolean conditions if the loop is satisfied their conditions it will execute the other statements that is if a boolean condition is true else if the condition is false it will terminate the loop so that the for loop is the repetition loop control structure which depends upon the user condition mentioned in the loop statement.

 Syntax:

-In Lua script, it has some basic functionality for each keyword, variables, and method for both user or custom items.
-Here for loop is one of the conditional loop structures and it is used for iterating the values with different time intervals.
-Based on the initialization the values will be validated and increment.
+Lua script has some basic functionality for each keyword, variable, and method for user or custom items.
+Here for loop is one of the conditional loop structures, and it is used for iterating the values with different time intervals.
+Based on the initialization, the values will be validated and increment.

-for initialise variable with value, maximum/ minimum conditional value, increment/ decrement the values
+For initializing a variable with a value, maximum/ minimum conditional value, increment/ decrement, the values

 do